 This article is about 401k withdrawals and loans, but I do want to mention that there are ways to save for retirement that don’t have these restrictions and penalties, but more on those later.

 401 k early withdrawal rules allow you to withdraw money without a penalty under certain circumstances listed below.
 Besides early withdrawals, there are other rules that allow you access to your money without incurring a penalty.

 Here are the ways you can access your 401k money penalty free:

 - You have reached the age of 59.5

-- 401k early withdrawal rules allow penalty free access to your money if you are experiencing a hardship (listed below is the IRS qualifications for a hardship)
+- 401k early withdrawal rules allow penalty free hardship distributions to your money if you are experiencing one of six hardships (listed below is the IRS qualifications for hardship withdrawals)